lucapug/e2e-bike-count-predictor/README.md

 ## Environment setting

 The whole development has been done in an isolated virtual environment.
+I have chosen [Poetry](https://python-poetry.org/) as Python dependency manager.
 For the sake of reproducibility, all the employed libraries are recorded with pinned versions.
 Among the best practices adopted are the usage of linters, formatters and pre-commit hooks

 ## Preparing the Dataset files